 Most importantly, do not overlook overhead space, which is perfect for hanging up bikes, ski equipment, and other such things to keep them off the floor.

-To find a new garage door for your home, please feel free to browse our garage doors online at Richards-Wilcox Doors.
+To find a new garage door for your home, please feel free to browse our garage doors online at Richards-Wilcox Garage Doors in Canada.
 For help finding an authorized dealer in your area to schedule garage door maintenance, do not hesitate to contact us today!